State Insurance Mandates for Hearing Aids

 (Certain insurance plans are exempt from state mandates.
 Please contact your plan administrator to see if your plan includes state mandated hearing aid insurance benefits.)

-Colorado, Connecticut, Delaware, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New Mexico, North Carolina, Oklahoma, Oregon, and Tennessee require that health benefits plans in their state pay for hearing aids for children.
-Arkansas, New Hampshire and Rhode Island require coverage for both children and adults.
+Colorado, Delaware, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New Mexico, North Carolina, Oklahoma, Oregon, and Tennessee require that health benefits plans in their state pay for hearing aids for children.
+Arkansas, Connecticut, New Hampshire, and Rhode Island require coverage for both children and adults.
 Wisconsin requires coverage for both hearing aids and cochlear implants for children.
 Requirements vary state by state for

 - ages covered